-- (a) At least twice per year, the RN will conduct RN home care attendant service visits in-person. - (i) All other RN home care attendant service visits may be conducted via telehealth, unless the individual's needs necessitate an in-person visit. - (a)(b) The RN performing an RN home care attendant service visit shallwill: - (i) Possess a current, valid and unrestricted license with the Ohio board of nursing; - (ii) Possess an active Ohio medicaid provider agreement; - (iii) Comply with the conditions of participation as set forth in rule 5160-44-31 of the Administrative Code. - (b)(c) The RN shall will be present at the first visit between the home care attendant and individual upon the initiation of home care attendant services.
-ODM, ODA, or their designee shall will also be present at the first visit. - (c)(d) The home care attendant and the RN shall-will document the activities of each visit in the clinical record of the individual receiving services. - (d)(e) The home care attendant shall will discuss the results of the RN visit with ODM, ODA or their designee, the individual receiving services and/or the authorized representative. - (e)(f) When the RN performs an RN home care attendant service visit, the RN shall-will bill the state plan nursing assessment code set forth in appendix A to rule 5160-12-08 of the Administrative Code. - (11) Completion of at least twelve hours of continuing education annually to enhance the skills and competencies of the provider relevant to his or her job responsibilities and support person-centered service delivery.
+- (a) At least twice per year, the RN will conduct RN home care attendant service visits in-person. - (i) All other RN home care attendant service visits may be conducted via telehealth, unless the individual's needs necessitate an in-person visit. - (a)(b) The RN performing an RN home care attendant service visit shallwill: - (i) Possess a current, valid and unrestricted license with the Ohio board of nursing; - (ii) Possess an active Ohio medicaid provider agreement; - (iii) Comply with the conditions of participation as set forth in rule 5160-44-31 of the Administrative Code. - (b)(c) The RN shall-will be present at the first visit between the home care attendant and individual upon the initiation of home care attendant services.
+ODM, ODA, or their designee shall-will also be present at the first visit. - (e)(d) The home care attendant and the RN shall will document the activities of each visit in the clinical record of the individual receiving services. - (d)(e) The home care attendant shall will discuss the results of the RN visit with ODM, ODA or their designee, the individual receiving services and/or the authorized representative. - (e)(f) When the RN performs an RN home care attendant service visit, the RN shall will bill the state plan nursing assessment code set forth in appendix A to rule 5160-12-08 of the Administrative Code. - (11) Completion of at least twelve hours of continuing education annually to enhance the skills and competencies of the provider relevant to his or her job responsibilities and support person-centered service delivery.

-- (H) If authorized on the person-centered services plan, a home care attendant may provide services to two or three individuals enrolled on a waiver in a group setting. - (H)(I) The ODM 02389 "Home Care Attendant Medication Authorization" form (11/2015) and/or the ODM 02390 "Home Care Attendant Skilled Task Authorization" form (11/2015), as appropriate, shall-will contain all of the following: - (1) Written consent from the individual enrolled on a waiver or the authorized representative, as applicable, allowing the home care attendant to provide home care attendant services, and assuming responsibility for directing the home care attendant.
-If the individual is unable to provide the signature at the time of service, the individual is to submit an electronic signature or standard signature via regular mail, or otherwise provide a signature in no instance any later than at the next face-to-face visit with the provider. - (2) A written statement from the authorizing health care professional attesting that the individual enrolled on a waiver or the authorized representative has demonstrated the ability to direct the home care attendant.
-The written statement shall will also indicate whether the home care attendant has demonstrated the ability to furnish the home care attendant service to the individual enrolled on a waiver.
-The statement shall will include all of the following: - (a) The name and address of the individual receiving home care attendant services; - (b) A description of the specific nursing task or self-administration of medication that the home care attendant will assist with, including, in the case of assistance with self-administration of medication, the name, dosage, and route of administration of the medication; - (c) The times or intervals when the home care attendant is to assist the individual receiving services with the self-administration of each dosage of the medication or with the performance of nursing tasks; - (d) The dates on which the home care attendant is to begin and cease providing assistance; - (e) A list of severe adverse reactions that the home care attendant shall will report to the individual's health care professional should the individual experience one or more reactions;
+(H) If authorized on the person-centered services plan, a home care attendant may provide services to two or three individuals enrolled on a waiver in a group setting.

+- (H)(I) The ODM 02389 "Home Care Attendant Medication Authorization" form (11/2015) and/or the ODM 02390 "Home Care Attendant Skilled Task Authorization" form (11/2015), as appropriate, shall-will contain all of the following: - (1) Written consent from the individual enrolled on a waiver or the authorized representative, as applicable, allowing the home care attendant to provide home care attendant services, and assuming responsibility for directing the home care attendant.
+If the individual is unable to provide the signature at the time of service, the individual is to submit an electronic signature or standard signature via regular mail, or otherwise provide a signature in no instance any later than at the next face-to-face visit with the provider. - - (a) The name and address of the individual receiving home care attendant services; - (b) A description of the specific nursing task or self-administration of medication that the home care attendant will assist with, including, in the case of assistance with self-administration of medication, the name, dosage, and route of administration of the medication; - (c) The times or intervals when the home care attendant is to assist the individual receiving services with the self-administration of each dosage of the medication or with the performance of nursing tasks; - (d) The dates on which the home care attendant is to begin and cease providing assistance; - (e) A list of severe adverse reactions that the home care attendant shall will report to the individual's health care professional should the individual experience one or more reactions;